marianc000/longString/README.md

-# What is copied when a string is assigned — the string or the reference?
+# How many times a string length can be greater than its size in memory?

-Sample code for my post https://marian-caikovski.medium.com/what-is-copied-when-a-string-is-assigned-the-string-or-the-reference-73ac213c1466 about retrieving the totlal memory used by a web page.
+Sample code for my post https://marian-caikovski.medium.com/how-many-times-a-string-length-can-be-greater-than-its-size-in-memory-857bbe5b30ac about retrieving the totlal memory used by a web page.
 When you assign a string variable to another variable, you assign a reference to the string and not its value.
 The string is not copied.
+512,000,000 characters long string needs ~1 MB of memory.